+380 93 03 68 311

 Contents

-Choosing a country to register your EdTech company
+Choosing a country for EdTech company registration

 Click on a marker to learn more about the location

-• Corporate tax rate
+• the corporate income tax rate

-• Availability of double taxation avoidance agreements
+• the availability of double taxation avoidance agreements

-• Taxation of employee income
+• taxation of employee income

 Important!

-• Legal access to international payment systems: Stripe, PayPal, Paddle
+• legal access to international payment systems (Stripe, PayPal, Paddle)

-• Trust from B2B clients and partners (schools, universities, corporations)
+• trust from B2B clients and partners (schools, universities, corporations)

-• Easy access to investor capital
+• access to investor capital

-• Protection of intellectual property (courses, methodologies, platforms)
+• protection of intellectual property (courses, methodologies, platforms)

-Current data as of 2025
+Current data as of 2026

 Country